As an accountant or bookkeeper, your invoices don’t just document the services you’ve provided — they reflect your brand and professionalism.

 They often integrate with other accounting and business tools, making it easier to manage your overall finances.
 They also provide features for tracking payments and generating reports, giving you better insights into your cash flow.

-An example of such software is Financial Cents with its time tracking & invoicing feature.
-This allows you to track your billable and nonbillable time, invoice clients (with its QuickBooks integration) based on the time spent or work done, and even track what your firm spends most of its time on to measure profitability.
+The time traking feature allows you to track your billable and nonbillable time, invoice clients based on the time spent or work done, and even track what your firm spends most of its time on to measure profitability.

 Manage your firm with Financial Cents